| Layer | Description | Example |

 Module 3

-- Describe the graphical layers of a plot
+- Describe the seven graphical layers of a ggplot2 plot

-- Apply graphs to illustrate important information and create new insight
+- Apply graphs to explore, summarize, and communicate insights

 Overview